 Unit 3

 AP Theme Roman Values

-Торіс Expanding the Empire
+Topic Expanding the Empire

 Essential Question What factors led to the spread of the Roman Empire?

-Unit Focus Learners will: lists ways in modern society that are used to investigate historical events. identify the methods that are available to investigate the Roman occupation of Britain. explain the drawbacks and advantages to literary evidence. discuss the process used by archaeologists to uncover evidence. identify the type of information that would be found from inscriptions. analyze the various ways that historical events have been investigated and determine the advantages and disadvantages of each. investigate the origins of Rome as the center of the empire. explain the importance of the Roman Forum as being the heart of the city. explore the history of Judea as part of the Roman empire. compare and contrast the Roman expansion to other occupations in modern history.
+Unit Focus Learners will: • lists ways in modern society that are used to investigate historical events. • identify the methods that are available to investigate the Roman occupation of Britain. • explain the drawbacks and advantages to literary evidence. • discuss the process used by archaeologists to uncover evidence. • identify the type of information that would be found from inscriptions. • analyze the various ways that historical events have been investigated and determine the advantages and disadvantages of each. • investigate the origins of Rome as the center of the empire. • explain the importance of the Roman Forum as being the heart of the city. • explore the history of Judea as part of the Roman empire. • compare and contrast the Roman expansion to other occupations in modern history.

 ACTFL World-Readiness Standards For Learning Languages Emphasized in the Unit Interpersonal Communication Learners interact and negotiate meaning in spoken, signed, or written conversations to share information, reactions, feelings, and opinions.
 Unrehearsed Speaking Example: Learners will defend the use of one method used to investigate the Romans.
-Communication Communicate effectively in more than one language in 2) Interpretive Communication Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a variety of situations and for multiple purposes ListeningReadingExample: Learners will listen to a passage about Masada and demonstrate comprehension.ReadingExample: The learner will read an inscription and demonstrate comprehension of the details listed on it.
-3) Presentational Communication Learners present information, concepts, ideas to inform, explain, persuade, and narrate on a variety of topics using appropriate media and adapting to various audiences of listeners, readers or viewers.
+Communication Communicate effectively in more 2) Interpretive Communication 2) Interpretive Communication than one language in Learners understand, interpret, and analyze what is heard, read, or viewed on a variety of topics. order to function in a Listening Reading variety of situations and for multiple er will read an inscription and ehension of the details listed on it. purposes comprehension.
+3) Presentational Communication Learners present information, concepts, ideas to inform, explain , persuade, and narrate on a variety of topics using appropriate media and adapting to various audien nces of listeners, readers or viewers.
 Rehearsed Writing and Speaking Example: Learners will create a presentation of a monument found in the Roman Forum.
-Cultures Interact with cultural competence and Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
-Relating Cultural Products to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. understanding Learners will demonstrate an understanding of the relationship between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
+1) Relating Cultural Practices to Perspectives Learners use the language to investigate, explain, and reflect on the relationship between the practices and perspectives of the cultures studied.
+Cultumas 2) Relating Cultural Products to Perspectives Cultures Interact with cultural Learners use the language to investigate, explain, and reflect on the relationship between the products and perspectives of the cultures studied. competence and Francisco Personal Special Control of State Control of St understanding Learners will demonstrate an understanding of the relationship p between cultural practices and perspectives of the culture and the cultural products and perspectives of the culture.
 Learners will identify the use of monuments, explore what information was found on them, and demonstrate an understanding of the way the monuments were constructed.